-We strongly encourage students to make an appointment with a tutor, which can be done in the Learning Center or by calling our appointment line at 425-352-8243.
-We will meet with drop-in students on a first-come-first-serve basis, but students with appointments take priority over drop-ins.
+We strongly encourage students to make an appointment with a writing tutor, which can be done by visiting our Canvas homepage.
+We will meet with drop-in students on a first-come-first-served basis, but students with appointments take priority over drop-ins.

 The tutors will help guide you through the process of understanding the subject matter.
 They will not do your homework for you or answer questions without challenging you to think.
 Follow these guidelines to make the most of your tutorial time:

 - Try to identify specific questions or concepts you need to address in the tutoring session before meeting with the tutor.

 - Expect the tutor to ask you questions about your assignment or project.
 They do this to find out what you understand and to provide you with information and strategies tailored to your individual needs.